fiesta/apidocs/list-management-api.rst

     `domain` (optional) is the domain to use for the list address.
 The default is "fiesta.cc".
-To use a custom domain your client must have permission for that domain: contact api@corp.fiesta.cc for information on using custom domains.
+To use a custom domain your client must have permission for that domain: check out `Fiesta Custom
+    <https://fiesta.cc/custom>`_ for setting up custom domains.

     `description` (optional) is a short (maximum of 200 characters) description of the list.
 It is included in the default welcome